apache/trafficserver/doc/reference/api/TSHttpHookAdd.en.rst

 A session consists of a single client connection to Traffic Server.
 A session can consist of several transactions in succession.
-The session starts when the client connection opens, and ends when the connection closes. :func:`TSHttpSsnHookAdd` adds :data:`contp` to the end of the list of HTTP transaction hooks specified by :data:`id`.
+The session starts when the client connection opens, and ends when the connection closes. :func:`TSHttpSsnHookAdd` adds :arg:`contp` to the end of the list of HTTP transaction hooks specified by :arg:`id`.
-This means that :data:`contp` is called back for every transaction within the session, at the point specified by the hook ID.
-Since :data:`contp` is added to a session, it is not possible to call :func:`TSHttpSsnHookAdd` from the plugin initialization routine;
+This means that :arg:`contp` is called back for every transaction within the session, at the point specified by the hook ID.
+Since :arg:`contp` is added to a session, it is not possible to call :func:`TSHttpSsnHookAdd` from the plugin initialization routine;
 the plugin needs a handle to an HTTP session.

 A transaction consists of a single HTTP request from a client and the response that Traffic Server sends to that client.
-A transaction begins when Traffic Server receives a request, and ends when Traffic Server sends the response. :func:`TSHttpTxnHookAdd` adds :data:`contp` to the end of the list of HTTP transaction hooks specified by :data:`id`.
-Since :data:`contp` is added to a transaction, it is not possible to call :func:`TSHttpTxnHookAdd` from the plugin initialization routine but only when the plugin has a handle to an HTTP transaction.
+A transaction begins when Traffic Server receives a request, and ends when Traffic Server sends the response. :func:`TSHttpTxnHookAdd` adds :arg:`contp` to the end of the list of HTTP transaction hooks specified by :arg:`id`.
+Since :arg:`contp` is added to a transaction, it is not possible to call :func:`TSHttpTxnHookAdd` from the plugin initialization routine but only when the plugin has a handle to an HTTP transaction.